LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/Good to Know for Exam - Machine Learning.md

 	- ``df.isnull().sum()`` will provide an overview of the various columns´ missing data

 - For [[Logistic Regression (Python)]] we typically benchmark with random guess (50%)

+- Check if data sample has to be resampled
+- Always check if the index is weird or somehow not in order
+- Might be good to optimize parameters using cross-validation etc.
 -